Agents

 - Call `/v1/capabilities` after authentication to confirm the resource operations currently available to the key.

-- Prefer capability discovery over a hard-coded allowlist when deciding which tools the agent may call.
+- Prefer capability discovery over a hard-coded allowlist when you decide which tools the agent may call.

 ## Machine-Readable Entry Points

-Mailrith publishes both human-readable and machine-readable entry points.
-Use the lighter files for orientation and the OpenAPI document when the integration needs exact request and response schemas.
+Mailrith publishes human-readable and machine-readable entry points.
+Use the lighter files for orientation.
+Use the OpenAPI document when the integration needs exact request and response schemas.

 **Unauthenticated Discovery**